Department of Chemistry

 Tel: 605-677-7284 Fax:605-677-6397

-To perspective students and postdocs: We are constantly looking for talented undergraduate, graduate, and postdoctoral students to join us to solving energy and medicinal problems faced by our society.
-Our research program provides training for students in the fields of synthetic organic chemistry, fluorine chemistry, optical and electronic materials chemistry, and bioorganic chemistry.
-A student working in our research group will gain practical experience in multi-step synthesis, modern separation and characterization techniques, air-sensitive techniques, modern electrochemical techniques including spectroelectrochemistry, and computational methods (ab initio, DFT, MP2).
-In addition to these technical skills, students will also gain knowledge and skill important to their professional development.
+To perspective students, postdocs, and visiting scholars: Our research program provides training for students in the fields of synthetic organic chemistry, fluorine chemistry, and optical and electronic materials chemistry.
+A student/postdoc working in our research group will gain practical experience in multi-step synthesis, modern separation and characterization techniques, air-sensitive techniques, and modern electrochemical techniques including spectroelectrochemistry, and computational methods (ab initio, DFT, MP2).
+In addition to these technical skills, students will also gain knowledge and skills important to their professional development.

 Feb.
 6, 2014.
 Dr. Sun received a Teaching and Learning Grant from the Center for Teaching and Learning at USD.